Skip to main content

 • If you are an educator interested in collaboration, reflection, and educational equity, the Fall Meeting program is tailored for you.
 This includes classroom teachers, principals, district leaders, higher education, etc.

-At the heart of the Fall Meeting is our time together in collaborative learning groups called Home Groups.
-Home Groups are small groups co-facilitated by CLEE staff and practitioners in the field.
+At the heart of the Fall Meeting is our time together in collaborative learning groups called Small Groups.
+Small Groups are small groups co-facilitated by CLEE staff and practitioners in the field.
 They vary in size and include participants from across the country and from all areas of education.
 Because of the collaborative nature of our work in Home Groups, your full participation is needed, valued, and appreciated.
 In these groups, we’ll use CLEE/SRI tools, protocols, and other resources to create conditions for professional collaboration and reflective dialogue to flourish.

 • Examine how our assumptions and beliefs can serve to support some students and hinder the success of others